 The Switchblade will have a 200-foot wingspan.
 The pod suspended beneath the wings will hold two advanced jet engines, cameras, flight computers and any missiles or bombs required for the mission.
 It won't have a cockpit, because it won't have a pilot.
 Flight control computers will handle all the flying because of the unstable wing configurations.
 This also prevents problems with pilot fatigue during extremely long missions.

-For lots more information about the Switchblade project, flying wings and variable-wing geometry, check out the links on the next page.
+For lots more information about the Switchblade project, flying wings and variable-wing geometry, check out the links below.

 The Switchblade is not the first attempt to develop an oblique wing aircraft.
 A NASA wind tunnel project conducted in 1979 showed that a pivoting wing could increase fuel efficiency at supersonic speeds by as much as 100 percent [ref].
 Aircraft designer Burt Rutan developed a AD-1 oblique wing prototype that helped prove the viability of an oblique wing system.
 (Rutan is most famous for designing SpaceShipOne, the first privately owned and funded craft to carry a human into space.)